-This one day course is aimed at employees with a designated fire safety role in the workplace.
+This half day course is aimed at employees with a designated fire safety role in the workplace.
 It equips the delegates with the necessary knowledge and skills to adequately undertake their roles and responsibilities as Fire Wardens.

 Delegates gain practical experience of operating portable fire extinguishers to attack small fires when safe to do so.

 The course material and handouts are used in conjunction with the Department for Communities Local Government (DCLG) Fire Safety Guides and the current legislation.

 This programme is designed at all employees who have a designated fire safety responsibility in the event of a fire, e.g. Responsible Persons and Competent Persons (as defined by the RRFSO), including: